awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 ## Step 4: Add a Local Resource to the Greengrass Group<a name="lra-console-create-resource"></a>

-In this step, you add a local volume resource to a Greengrass group and grant the function read and write access to the resource\.
-A local resource has a group\-level scope, which makes it accessible by all Lambda functions in the group\.
+In this step, you add a local volume resource to the Greengrass group and grant the function read and write access to the resource\.
+A local resource has a group\-level scope\.
+You can grant permissions for any Lambda function in the group to access the resource\.

 1. On the group configuration page, choose **Resources**\.
 ![\[The group configuration page with Resources highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-resources.png)